babel-utils/babel-plugin-tester/README.md

 - import { pluginTester } from 'babel-plugin-tester'
 + import { pluginTester } from 'babel-plugin-tester/pure'
 ```

+> It seems recent versions of Jest already ship with easier-to-read snapshots,
+> making this serializer redundant.
+Hence, the built-in custom serializer will
+> be removed entirely in a future version of babel-plugin-tester.

 ### Formatting Output with Prettier